chen0137/worldo_alpha/README.md

 Wallet themes

-Node incentives : run a full node and get a tiny % reward
+Node incentives : run a full speed node and get a small % reward

 Voting in Clients: nominate charities, take polls...

 Wallet recovery : split wallets between trusted friends so you'll never lose your money.

+Bandwidth throttling : contribute a portion of your bandwidth without killing your connection

+Chat channel in client : discuss problems and talk about development in the client

 Long Term
 ====